noels/hackercouch/README.md

 ## Crash my couch

-* couch in Lisbon, near city center.
+* couch in London, near Chancery Lane.

 ## Have me crash your couch